DenchikSop/Clipboard-Text-Reader/README.md

 You can download the latest version here:
 👉 [📥 Download Clipboard Text Reader (RAR file)](https://drive.google.com/file/d/1Sc2W-eWm5jo6GIqzHVCfGfiO80IdBgk7/view?usp=sharing)
+🎯 The program is written in Python.
+The archive includes the source code — feel free to modify and improve it as you like.

 # 📋 Clipboard Text Reader